statify/statify/README.md

 ## A very simple example (C++)
 The following example demonstrates how easy it is to add Statify event logging to your application.
-You simply initialize the library once at startup time (this must be done before any messages will be sent to the daemon) create and log events, and shut down when done:
+You simply create a client, construct events, and send them!

     #include <stdlib.h>
-    #include "statify/statify.h"
+    #include "statify/client.h"

-    using statify::Statify;
+    using statify::Client;
     using statify::Event;

     int main(int argc, char* argv[]) {
-      // Initialize the Statify library.
-      Statify::Initialize();
+      // Create a client, using default options.
+      Client* client = Client::Create(NULL, NULL);
+      if (!client) {
+        return EXIT_FAILURE;
+      }

-      // Prepare an event for logging
+      // Prepare an event for sending.
       Event event;
       event.SetField("author", "tdial");
       event.SetField("origin", "example");
       event.SetField("useful", "hopefully");

-      // Log the event to the localhost daemon Statify::LogEvent(event);
+      // Send the event to collector daemon. client->SendEvent(event);

-      // Shutdown the Statify library.
+      // Delete the client
-      Statify::Shutdown();
+      delete client;

       return EXIT_SUCCESS;
     }